sorm/sorm.github.com/Documentation.md

 ## Querying

 All the querying functionality is provided through the `query[T]` method of a SORM instance.
-The principle is simple: by calling `query[T]` you create an `Querier` object, then modify it by calling different methods on it, which return copies of this object with appropriate modifications - very similar to "Builder" pattern.
+The principle is simple: by calling `query[T]` you create a [`Querier`](/api/#sorm.Querier) object, then modify it by calling different methods on it, which return copies of this object with appropriate modifications - very similar to "Builder" pattern.
 After the last modification method you call one of the fetching methods on it, which actually does emit the query and fetches the results from the db.

 ### Property path